-Dose adjustment of Lisinopril is required in patients undergoing hemodialysis or whose creatinine clearance is less than or equal to 30 mL/min.
-No dose adjustment of Lisinopril is required in patients with creatinine clearance greater than 30 mL/min [see DOSAGE AND ADMINISTRATION (2.4) and CLINICAL PHARMACOLOGY (12.3)].
+Dose adjustment of Lisinopril is required in patients undergoing hemodialysis or whose creatinine clearance is ≤ 30 mL/min.
+No dose adjustment of Lisinopril is required in patients with creatinine clearance > 30 mL/min [see Dosage and Administration (2.4) and Clinical Pharmacology (12.3)].

 Following a single oral dose of 20 g/kg no lethality occurred in rats, and death occurred in one of 20 mice receiving the same dose.
 The most likely manifestation of overdosage would be hypotension, for which the usual treatment would be intravenous infusion of normal saline solution.

-40 mg tablets – dibasic calcium phosphate, magnesium stearate, mannitol, corn starch, yellow iron oxide.
+40 mg tablets - Mannitol, dibasic calcium phosphate, pregelatinized starch*, corn starch, colloidal silicon dioxide, magnesium stearate and yellow ferric oxide.

 Lisinopril - Clinical Pharmacology